 In partnership with the Atlan Center, the Community Learning Garden provides an opportunity for people to learn about small-scale organic agriculture throughout the growing season.
-As an organic, hand-tilled, diverse demonstration garden, we are able to experiment with techniques and technologies for growing healthy, delicious organic food for CultureSeed participants and the Atlan Community.
-This is a chance for people to learn and share techniques like permaculture, worm composting, and bokashi and share in the joy of gardening in community.
+As a hand-tilled, diverse demonstration garden, we are able to experiment with techniques and technologies for growing healthy, delicious organic food for CultureSeed participants and the larger community.
+This is a chance for people to learn and share techniques like permaculture, worm composting, and share in the joy of gardening in community.

 We gather at the Community Learning Garden at 9am on Saturday mornings from April to October for a short discussion of the work for the day and introduce educational opportunities.
 We work until noon and then gather for a brief sharing circle to mindfully connect with ourselves, the earth and each other more fully.
 After that volunteers are free to enjoy the trails and land of Atlan.

 We encourage volunteers to bring comfortable work clothing appropriate for the expected weather, a hat, sunscreen, extra layers, sturdy shoes and a water bottle.
 Please wear shoes and clothes that you are willing to get dirty and possibly wet; make sure to wear closed-toe shoes or boots to protect your feet.
 We have a variety of tools and gloves available for volunteer use, but you are more than welcome to bring your own.

 We are learning low-energy ways to grow vegetables year round.
 Our 24′ x 48′ greenhouse is part of the garden and is used for a variety of purposes.